idptools/metapredict/docs/usage/using-in-python.rst

 **Additional Usage:**

 **Changing title of generated graph -**
-There are two parameters that the user can change for graph_disorder.
+There are two parameters that the user can change for graph_disorder().
 The first is the name of the title for the generated graph.
 The name by default is blank and the title of the graph is simply *Predicted protein disorder*.
 However, the title can be specified by specifing *title* = "my cool title" would result in a title of *my cool title*.
 Running -

 .. code-block:: python